Affiliate links on Android Authority may earn us a commission. Learn more.

 Garmin’s incident detection works similarly.
 If your Garmin watch senses you fall, it’ll send your name and location to your emergency contacts.
 It will not, however, notify emergency services on its own.
 The Apple Watch Series 8, Series 9, and Apple Watch Ultra line also offer Crash Detection and can alert emergency services if they determine a user has been in an accident.

 For those who menstruate, Apple and Garmin both offer cycle tracking.
 Users can log and view menstrual cycle symptoms and receive period and fertility window predictions.
 The Cycle Tracking app for the Apple Watch lets you log spotting and basal body temperature.
 The Series 8 and 9 and Ultra and Ultra 2 even feature a temperature sensor for retroactive ovulation predictions and greater period tracking accuracy.
 Meanwhile, in Garmin Connect, users can set reminders and receive nutrition, training, and general health guidance.
+As of 2024, both platforms also offer some version of pregnancy tracking.

 Beyond these larger health and fitness tracking features, a comparison of Apple Watch vs Garmin could go on and on.
 Apple Watch Series 4 and later devices can give you environmental noise notifications.
-Garmin offers respiration tracking.
 Garmin offers native hydration tracking on its watches, and in Garmin Connect — there’s no need to download a third-party app to do so.
 Apple Watches can track your hydration via third-party apps, but not natively.

 Finally, with most Garmin watches, you can access additional training features like your training status and effect, recovery time, performance condition, lactate threshold, and more.
 These advanced workout features are what set Garmin apart for serious athletes.
 Apple continues to expand its offerings in this area but has not yet caught up to Garmin’s level of detail.